 Cheese is definitely a sensitive subject when you mention going dairy free.
 Fortunately, if you opt to remove it from your diet (completely, not a dairy trace!), the cravings will usually subside within about a month (give or take, depending on the person).
 In the mean time, you may need to substitute cheese to hold back the addiction.

 The name may sound horrible, but nutritional yeast is actually a fairly simple ingredient that offers a cheesy vibe to foods like no other dairy-free ingredient.
-Loaded with B vitamins (including B12), many people love the taste of nutritional yeast sprinkled on like Parmesan.
+Typically fortified with B vitamins (including B12), many people love the taste of nutritional yeast sprinkled on like Parmesan.
 If the flavor seems to strong for your taste buds, don’t cast it aside without trialing it in full blown recipes first.
 Nutritional yeast can be used in very small amounts to add a delicious savory flavor to many meals and recipes.

 To find nutritional yeast, check the baking goods aisle and the bulk food section of mainstream and natural grocers.
 If you can’t find it in store, it is readily available online.

 Sliced smoked tofu mimics mozzarella or provolone on sandwiches or with crackers.
 Also, in some American-style recipes I have added cubes (or a mash) of extra-firm tofu, and noticed a cheesy taste and texture.
 Not cheese by any means, but the basic tasty vibe.